Skycrest Library Information

 The Scholastic Reading Counts! program is designed to encourage students to read, to comprehend what they read, and to improve their overall reading ability.
-Students in grade 3 and up take a Scholastic Reading Inventory test (SRI) to determine their Lexile levels, and they are encouraged to read books in their Lexile range (100 points below to 50 above).
+Students in Grades 3 and up take a Scholastic Reading Inventory test (SRI) to determine their Lexile levels, and they are encouraged to read books in their Lexile range (100 points below to 50 above).

 All Pinellas County schools now have access to the entire range of Reading Counts! computerized comprehension quizzes that are available.
 When a student reads a Reading Counts! book and passes the quiz, he/she receives points.
 Prizes are given to the students for the points they have earned.
-We believe that Reading Counts! plays an important role in the improvement of our reading scores.
+We believe Reading Counts! plays an important role in the improvement of reading scores.